OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: OntoLogX Framework Design

-The final stage of the OntoLogX pipeline focuses on predicting the MITRE ATT\&CK tactics associated with the input logs.
+To illustrate this capability and to evaluate the practical benefits of OntoLogX, we implement a final classification stage that receives \gls{kg} to determine \mitreattack\ tactics associated with logs of events generated during attacks.
 This step provides higher-level semantic insights inferred across multiple, related events, and also helps in contextualizing log activity within a widely adopted threat intelligence framework.

 The prediction process begins once individual log \glspl{kg} have been generated and validated.
-These graphs are first grouped into sessions, capturing sets of temporally and contextually related events.
-An \gls{llm} is then prompted to analyze the aggregated \glspl{kg} and assign one or more MITRE ATT\&CK tactics that best describe the observed behavior.
-The prompt used for this task is reported in \Cref{tab:tactics-prompt}.
+These graphs are first grouped into sessions, either by capturing sets of events that are temporally related or by profiting from common properties of the graphs (such as common applications).
+An \gls{llm} is then prompted to analyze the aggregated \glspl{kg} and assign one or more \mitreattack\ tactics that best describe the observed behavior.
+The prompt used for this task is reported in \Cref{lst:tactics-ontologx-prompt} in the Appendix.

 Using \glspl{kg} rather than raw logs offers several advantages for this task.
 First, \glspl{kg} provide a normalized, ontology-compliant representation that abstracts away the heterogeneity of log formats, allowing the model to focus on entities, relationships, and temporal structure rather than noisy or inconsistent syntax.
-Second, the explicit structuring of events into semantic components facilitates reasoning about higher-level attack stages, making it easier to identify attacker behaviors.
+Second, the explicit structuring of events into semantic components facilitates reasoning about higher-level attack stages, making it easier to identify the behaviors of attackers.
 In contrast, relying directly on raw logs would require the model to both parse and interpret the event simultaneously, increasing the likelihood of errors and reducing generalizability across log sources.